aldaris/opensso/products/j2eeagents/weblogic/v10/sampleapp/readme.txt

 learn what exactly went wrong.
 J2EE Agent logs can be found at
 <agent_install_root>/Agent_<instance_number>/logs/debug directory.

-Also, see the Sun OpenSSO Policy Agent 3.0 Guide for BEA WebLogic Server/Portal 10.0.
+Also, see the OpenSSO Policy Agent 3.0 Guide for BEA WebLogic Server/Portal 10.0.